duminda1/priceconverter/app/src/main/res/raw/help_pocketcurrency.md

 - PocketCurrency switches to saved or manual rates automatically

 ### Invalid API key
+- Only applies if you switch to ExchangeRatesAPI
 - The app continues using saved rates
-- You’ll see a helpful message explaining what happened
+- You'll see a helpful message explaining what happened

 ### Camera not working
 - Check camera permissions